Basilica of San Vitale

 The Basilica of San Vitale is a late antique church in Ravenna, Italy.
-The sixth-century church is an important surviving example of early Christian Byzantine art and architecture.
+The sixth-century church is an important surviving example of early Byzantine art and architecture, and its mosaics in particular are some of the most-studied works in Byzantine art.
 It is one of eight structures in Ravenna inscribed on the UNESCO World Heritage List.
 Its foundational inscription describes the church as a basilica, though its centrally-planned design is not typical of the basilica form.
 Within the Roman Catholic Church it holds the honorific title of basilica for its historic and ecclesial importance.

 History

 The church's construction began in 526 on the orders of Bishop Ecclesius of Ravenna.
 At the time, Ravenna was under the rule of the Ostrogoths.
-Bishop Maximian completed construction in 547, preceding Justinian's creation of the Exarchate of Ravenna, which followed his partial re-conquest of the Western Roman Empire.
+Bishop Maximian completed construction in 547, following the conquest of Italy by Justinian.